Scuba Gear

 I decided to order in the DUI Weight & Trim 2 as well.

-It's turned out to be a great solution.
+It turned out to be an effective, though not ideal, solution.

-12.5 litre cylinder when wearing my 7mm wetsuit.
-I could
+12.5 litre cylinder when wearing my 7mm wetsuit and using a

 drop down a bit more when using my Faber steel 15 litre scuba cylinder,